 Date First Implemented2005

-Problem AddressedTypical methods of organizing the delivery of primary and preventive care services are associated with a number of problems that contribute to suboptimal care quality, inefficient care provision, and resource waste.
-These problems include:
+Problem AddressedTypical methods of organizing the delivery of primary and preventive care services are associated with a number of problems that contribute to suboptimal care quality, inefficient care provision, and resource waste

 - Reactive, rather than proactive, provision of care: Reactive (rather than proactive) care remains the norm, leading to higher costs and poorer outcomes; for example, one study found that HEDIS® (Healthcare Effectiveness Data and Information Set) measures were higher, and care costs were lower by up to $115 per member per month in an intervention group receiving population-based proactive care than in a comparison group receiving traditional care.1